wow64cpu/WowQuizCMS/README.md

-WowQuizCMS
--

-# 🚀 Getting started with Strapi
+# 🚀 WowQuizCMS | Getting started with Strapi

 Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/dev-docs/cli) (CLI) which lets you scaffold and manage your project in seconds.